+DESIGN DISSERTATION

-What is an architectural thesis?
+Where what gets asked is: What is an architectural thesis?
 Why should and how could an architectural thesis be advanced?
-The objective of this course is to develop capacities and skills of final year undergraduate students to conduct research and advance an architectural thesis, which is understood as Spatial Arguments on the nature of relationships between life and spatiality.
+The objective here is to develop capacities and skills of final year undergraduate students to conduct research and advance an architectural thesis while articulating a relevant form of narrative generation for their spatial arguments

 ︎Curation & Exhibition Design: Living in a Metaphor